infojam-james/Test-Cases/First-Aid/first-aid-3.md

 [Return to Contents](https://github.com/infojam-james/test-cases/blob/master/Contents.md)

-#First Aid form - pre-population
+#Pre-populating the First Aid form

 ##Description
-When a Confidential First Aid form is generated, the following fields should be pre-populated with information previously entered at the time of the incident logging.
+When a Confidential First Aid form is generated, the following fields should be pre-populated with information previously entered at the time of the incident's recording.

 ##Preconditions
-+ The user must already be registered with an email address and password.
++ The tester must already be registered with an email address and password.
-+ The user must have system administrator permissions.
++ The tester must have system administrator permissions.
-+ All mandatory questions were completed when recording the incident in question.
 + The categorisation for the incident prompted the 'Was First Aid administered?' question.
-+ The 'Was First Aid administered?' question for the incident was responded 'Yes'.
++ The 'Was First Aid administered?' question for the incident was answered 'Yes'.

 ##Assumptions
 + A supported browser is being used.
++ All mandatory questions were completed when recording the incident in question.

 ##Test Steps: